 Cancer causes from everyday objects such as mobile phones have led many to worry if these are true or just myths.
-National Cancer Centre Singapore (NCCS) unravels the facts and dispel some of these myths.
+The National Cancer Centre Singapore (NCCS) provides the facts and dispels common cancer myths.

 National Cancer Centre Singapore (NCCS), a member of the

 SingHealth group, dispels common cancer myths and presents the facts.

 Myth: Excessive use of mobile (cellular) phones can cause a brain tumour and specific types of cancer, e.g. skin cancer and testicular cancer.

 Fact: Mobile phones don’t cause brain tumours or cancer.
 Mobile phones use radiofrequency (RF) waves, to send and receive signals from cellular towers.
 These RF waves are a form of non-ionizing radiation.
 There is no conclusive evidence to prove that these RF waves can cause a brain tumour or cancer.
 The American Food and Drug Administration (FDA), which regulates the safety of mobile phones in the United States says: “The majority of studies published have failed to show an association between exposure to radiofrequency from a cell phone and health problems.”

 Fact: Artificial sweeteners commonly used as sugar substitutes, are safe to use.
 Studies have been conducted on the safety of these artificial sweeteners, e.g. saccharin, aspartame (NutraSweet and Equal), sucralose (Splenda), acesulfame potassium (Sweet One, Sunett), and there is no conclusive evidence to indicate that they are associated with cancer risk in humans.

 Myth: Excessive consumption of sugar can worsen your cancer.